towersvault/shinpokered/README.md

 Important Note: If you are using a save file from a previous version, you might be blocked by invisible walls upon loading the game.
 To fix this, you must use the Softlock Warp detailed below to teleport back to Pallet Town.

-Notice: New patches might crash upon loading a save from a previous patch.
+Notice: New patches might crash or have issues upon loading a save from a previous patch.
-		To prevent this from happening, save outside in Pallet Town.
+		To prevent this from happening, prepare your save file in the following way:
+		--> Deactivate all special options (such as 60fps mode and NPC toggles).
+		--> Save in the outdoor Pallet Town map.

 Title Screen  (GBC Palettes)